ceticamarco/zephyrus/README.md

 > with a very small number of samples(e.g. few days of data) or with a large
 > number of samples(e.g. multi-seasonal data).

-My statistical benchmarks(QQ plots) show that the algorithm works quite well when these conditions are met, and even with real world data, the results were quite satisfactory.
+The algorithm works quite well when these conditions are met, and even with real world data, the results were quite satisfactory.
 However, if it start to produce false positives, you will need to dump the whole in-memory database and start from scratch.
 I recommend to do this at every change of season.

-## Embedded Cache System
+## Embedded Cache System 🗄️
-To minimize the amount of requests sent to the OpenWeatherMap API, Zephyr provides an built-in, in-memory cache data structure that stores fetched weather data.
+To minimize the amount of requests sent to the OpenWeatherMap API, Zephyr provides a built-in, in-memory cache data structure that stores fetched weather data.
 Each time a client requests weather data for a given location, the service will first check if it's already available on the cache.
 If it is found, the cached value will be returned, otherwise a new request will be sent to the OpenWeatherMap API